astral-sh/ty/docs/features/language-server.md

     useful information like the variance of type parameters.
 - **Inlay hints**: Display inline type hints for variables and parameters without explicit annotations, as well as parameter names at call sites.
-These hints can also be double-clicked to persist the type annotations in your source code.
+These hints can also be double-clicked to insert the type annotations into your source code.
 You can also click on parts of the inlay hints for go-to-definition navigation.
 - **Signature help**: When calling a function, ty displays the function's parameters and their types.
 This appears automatically when you type `(` and updates as you navigate between arguments.